Learning to play guitar is more popular now than ever.

 This song will also help you get a handle on suspended chords like Esus4 and Csus2.

 Once you’ve nailed the chords you can focus on the rhythm and feel of the song.
-If you sing the lyrics as well, this will make it easier to remember and more enjoyable to play.
+If you sing the lyrics, this will make it easier to remember and more enjoyable to play.

 This John Legend classic is also a great easy acoustic guitar song.
 You can’t rock out as much on an acoustic as you can on an electric.
 However, the acoustic is often the perfect instrument for the beginner.